zapping0320/MLinker/README.md

 # MLinker

- ios chat app for customer service
+This is ios chat app using swift 4.x and Firebase of Google supporting admin's chat service

+Clients can request chats for specific service or product's questions.